There was an error with your log in

 Snowshoeing in an endless alpine tundra in Thórsmörk and not another soul in sight.
 Photo by Albert Ojembarrena

-So we started crafting hiking trips in Iceland with a focus on the adventurous, and this is how our company, Amarok Adventures, came about.
+So we started crafting hiking tours in Iceland with a focus on the adventurous, and this is how our company, Amarok Adventures, came about.
 We aim to give each of our clients an authentic Icelandic experience: off-the-beaten-path treks to the far-off, less-touristy areas of our beloved island.

 And trust me, there’s nothing touristy about this.